[It wasn't planned to be Studebaker week, but then that's the CC way...and now this CC Classic is revised and has lots more photos]

 The Hawk was a formidable performance car in the fifties, especially in 1956 with the 275 hp Packard 352 V8, and the later supercharged 275 hp Studebaker 289 V8.
 It foreshadowed the compact sporty muscle and pony cars of the sixties, but sold only in small numbers.

 By 1961, the compact Lark’s brief day in the sun was over, having been eclipsed by the assault of the Big Three’s compacts.
-And the Hawk was painfully obsolescent comapred to the T-Bird.
+And the Hawk was painfully obsolescent compared to the T-Bird.
 Noted industrial designer Brooks Stevens was hired in 1961 to do a six-month crash redesign of the Hawk and Lark models, with a minimal budget.
 By grafting a Pininfarina Florida/Thunderbird-like square roof unto the old hardtop Loewy coupe, a cleaned up rear end, and a dramatic wrap-around instrument panel, Stevens injected a remarkable amount of new life into the aging coupe.
-And the GT Hawk has become a modern classic.

 Now here’s the remarkable thing about this particular car: it was bought by its owner Luke when he was in high school.
 And it was his daily driver for six years.
 He brought it back to life after sitting in a barn for ten years, and it now has over 213k miles clocked on its original engine, the 225 hp four-barrel 289.
 It now awaits his return from a PhD in Mechanical Engineering in Michigan before its ongoing improvements resume.
 But it’s still very much a runner.